At one point in our lives, we may have come across the food pyramid. Yes, I am talking about this one:

 Diets are as diverse as our food source can be, and finding one that is right for you may not be right for everyone else.
 The important thing is to understand what and how much it is you are eating and the role it plays in our normal bodily functions.

 The most important thing is to eat from a diverse food source.
 A diverse diet best ensures nutrient adequacy, normal immune system functioning, a healthy gut microbiome, and nutrient synergy where different phytochemicals from plants act together to provide advantages to your health (many of which we have yet known).
-Moreover, it is the kind of diet that helps us replenish degraded metals, especially with forgotten crops, and builds a more resilient earth ecosystem, but that is a conversation we are saving for later.
+Moreover, it is the kind of diet that helps us replenish degraded land, especially with forgotten crops, and builds a more resilient earth ecosystem, but that is a conversation we are saving for later.